postmanlabs/postman-updater-linux/README.md

 # Postman Updater (for Linux)

+# Deprecated

+> You can now install Postman from the [Ubuntu snap store](https://snapcraft.io/postman), so please do that.

 This is a simple bash script, which allows you to update the Postman Linux app, straight from the terminal.